 As is true with any part of your vehicle, knowing its components and how it works makes it that much easier to identify when you’re having performance issues.
-At Trans Pro, proudly offer facts about car transmissions in Garland, TX to help drivers of all skill levels learn how their transmissions work.
+At Trans-Pro Transmissions, we proudly offer facts about car transmissions in Garland, TX, to help drivers of all skill levels learn how their transmissions work.
 Understanding the following tips, dos, and don’ts will help you take a proactive approach to your transmission repair and replacement needs.

 When the seals lose their flexibility and the bushings and friction materials wear down, gear slippage and other malfunctions can occur.
 If these conditions aren’t corrected promptly, more serious wear and tear can take its toll on the hard parts, including the metal drums, gears, and pumps of the transmission.